 3. West Midlands

 9. Thames Valley

-However, before you let this talk of burglaries put a damper on your holiday break, there are plenty of simple ways to deter intruders.
+However, before you let this talk of burglaries put a damper on your January altogether, there are plenty of simple ways to deter intruders.
 Visible security camera or burglar alarm will usually help send a would-be burglar packing.